HairyDuck/WordWise/README.md

 - **Redesigned options popup**: Enhance the design and user experience of the options popup.
 We aim to create a more intuitive and visually appealing interface for users to customize their WordWise settings.

 - **Browser Support**: Extend support to Mozilla Firefox, Microsoft Edge, and Apple Safari.
 We understand the importance of accessibility across all platforms and are working to make WordWise available on these popular browsers.

+- **Unit Tests**: Implement unit tests to ensure the reliability and stability of WordWise.
+This will help us catch and fix bugs early, and ensure that new features don't break existing functionality.

+- **Add More Screenshots**: Include more screenshots in the README to provide a visual guide of WordWise's features and settings.
+This will help users understand how to use and customize WordWise.

+- **Performance Optimization**: Optimize the performance of WordWise to ensure it runs smoothly even on webpages with a large amount of text.
+This could involve optimizing the word transformation algorithm, or implementing features like lazy loading.

 ## 🤝 Contributing